pallets/quart/docs/how_to_guides/middleware.rst

 as this ensures that the middleware is applied in any test code.

-You can combine multiple middlware warppers,
+You can combine multiple middleware wrappers,

 .. code-block:: python